eric-brechemier/how-i-replaced-skype-with-twilio/README.md

-* [create a custom Forward Twimlet URL][]: paste your custom Voicemail URL next to FailUrl in the form at the bottom of the page, then change its protocol from `http` to `https`;
+* [create a custom Forward Twimlet URL][]: paste your custom Voicemail URL next to FailUrl in the form at the bottom of the page, then change its protocol from `http` to `https`
-  leave all the other fields empty.
+* leave all the other fields empty
 * copy the generated URL
-* go back to your Twilio dashboard.
+* go back to your Twilio dashboard
-  In the TwiML bin which handles incoming calls, add an `action` attribute to the `<Dial>` element and paste your custom Forward URL as its value.
+* in the TwiML bin which handles incoming calls, add an `action` attribute to the `<Dial>` element
+* paste your custom Forward URL as its value
-  Change the protocol of the URL from `http` to `https`, then add `&amp;Dial=true` at the end of the URL.
+* change the protocol of the URL from `http` to `https`
+* then add `&amp;Dial=true` at the end of the URL

 [record a voicemail greeting using Audacity]: https://github.com/eric-brechemier/how-i-replaced-skype-with-twilio/issues/6#issuecomment-491966311
 [upload the WAV as an asset on Twilio]: https://github.com/eric-brechemier/how-i-replaced-skype-with-twilio/issues/6#issuecomment-492404925